Gravitational resonances on $f(T)$-branes: Gravitational resonances in various -brane models

 In order to investigate the effects of the parameter $\bar{b}$, we fix $\bar{\alpha}=-1$.
 Plots of the relative probability for different values of $\bar{b}$ are shown in Fig.~\ref{model2P2}.
 We find that the number of resonances increases with $\bar{b}$, and the mass $m_1$ of the first resonance decreases with $\bar{b}$.
 This result is the same as $f(T)=T$.
 The relation between the number of the resonances and the parameters $\bar{\alpha}$ and $\bar{b}$ is shown in Fig.~\ref{model2alphab}.
 We can see that when $\bar{\alpha}<-0.9$, even if the value of $\bar{b}$ is very small, there is still a resonance.
 As mentioned earlier, when $|\bar{\alpha}|$ is large, there are two wells for the effective potential, which can be seen from Fig.~\ref{figmodel2effectivep1}.
 It is because of the existence of these two potential wells that when $\bar{b}$ is small, the massive KK gravitons can be quasilocalized on the brane.
 However, when the value of $\bar{\alpha}$ increases from $-0.9$ to $0.00347$, a larger value of $\bar{b}$ is required for the existence of resonances.
 The emergence of these properties is due to the difference between $f(T)=T+\alpha T^{2}$ and GR.

 We know that there are positive correlations between the lifetime of the resonance and width and height of the effective potential.
 For the case of $f(T)=T$, we adjust the value of $\bar{b}$ to change the width of the potential well, but keep the height of the potential unchanged.
 For $f(T)=T+\alpha T^{2}$, the height of the potential and the lifetime of the first resonance increase with $|\bar{\alpha}|$.
 When $|\bar{\alpha}|$ is large enough, the height of the potential increases very slowly, and when $\bar{\alpha}\rightarrow -\infty$, it approaches a finite value.
 In other words, the parameter $\bar{b}$ plays a key role in the lifetime of the first resonance.
 This is similar to the case of $f(T)=T$.
-Therefore, for $f(T)=T+\alpha T^{2}$, such KK graviton resonances could be considered as one of the candidates of dark matter.
-But as the case of GR, there are two problems with $f(T)=T+\alpha T^{2}$.
-The first problem is that we cannot guarantee that fit function is still valid when the value of $\bar{b}$ is very large.
-The second problem is that, with such large $\bar{b}$, the effective four-dimensional gravitational potential may deviate from the squared inverse law at a large distance.
+Thus, we also run into the dilemma as the GR case, i.e., the effective four-dimensional gravitational potential with such a large $\bar{b}$ may deviate from the squared inverse law at a large distance.
+So, let us consider another form of $f(T)$, which hopefully resolves this contradiction.